Laptop radiation dangers may be greater than you realize.

 If you use your computer for many hours a day, this may be the greatest source of electromagnetic radiation danger you’re exposing yourself to, even with all the other sources of radiation in the environment today.

-But if your computer is a laptop, you’re facing even more complex dangers.
+But if your computer is a laptop—or a tablet—you’re facing even more complex dangers.
 Especially if you use it on your lap.

 Ironically, laptops are not safe on lap tops.